8/7/2024

 Ken Wong

-Great, appreciate you guys giving me a question.
-Just wanted to circle up on a dynamic you guys called out last quarter, where you guys saw a shift towards lower quality leads.
-Just wondering if that's normalized back to partner source leads, or is that still an issue you guys are running into?
+Great.
+Appreciate you guys giving me a question.
+Just wanted to circle up on a dynamic you guys called out last quarter where you guys saw a shift towards lower quality leads.
+Just wondering if that's normalized back to partner source leads or is that still an issue you guys are running into?

 speaker

-Yamini Ramgind
+Yamini Rangan

 Ken, thank you so much.
 Yes, it is normalized back.
 It's really in a healthy place right now.
-And maybe just to step back, in Q1 we shared that we saw a mixed shift at the top of the funnel from partner source and qualified leads to more of rep source leads that tend to take more time.
+And maybe just to step back, in Q1 we shared that we saw mix shift the top of the funnel from partner source and qualified leads to more of rep source leads that tend to take more time.
 And we're definitely seeing good progress on the partner as well as the QL side.
 And maybe just as a little bit more context, there are a couple of ways in which we engage with partners.
-The first is actually co-selling where the partner team and the HubSpot sales teams work closely together.
-And that co-selling motion has been doing really well and has been consistently up in the first half of this year, it was up by 71%.
+The first is actually co-selling, where the partner team and the HubSpot sales teams work closely together.
+And that co-selling motion has been doing really well and has been consistently up.
+In the first half of this year, it was up by 71%.
 The partner sourcing is the other motion where partners actually bring more deals.
 And this is where we saw a bit of a weakness in Q1.
 But as soon as we saw that in early Q2, we rolled out clear enablement plays to both partners as well as partner development resources within HubSpot.
 And we've been laser focused in terms of execution.
-And based on all of that, we have seen that mixed shift back to what we normally would see and what we are happy with.
-So I feel pretty good about the trends going into second half as well as the mix of demand as we go back into the second half of the year.
+And based on all of that, we have seen that mix shift back to what we normally would see and what we are happy with.
+So I feel pretty good about the trends going into second half, as well as the mix of demand as we go back into the second half of the year.
 Thank you.

 speaker

 The next question is from the line of Brian C. Peterson of Raymond James.
-Please go ahead, your line is open.
+Please go ahead.
+Your line is open.

 speaker